 How you drink it

 As scotch and bourbon are different drinks, they are often drunk in different ways.
 For starters, across the pond in America ‘on the rocks’ is a fairly common term, but not something you would often hear in the bars on Islay.
 By adding ice, you reduce the temperature of the Scotch and risk losing the flavours that it has to offer.
 On the other hand, ice has been known to actually enhance the taste of some bourbons.
-We would recommend drinking your dram of Kilchoman neat or with a splash of water and although typically not used for making cocktails, we have recently been experimenting and do make a tasty Machir Bay old fashioned!
+We would recommend drinking your dram of Kilchoman neat or with a splash of water and although typically not used for making cocktails, the team at Gleneagles Hotel have created some amazing Kilchoman based cocktails!

 Bourbons can also have a hint of smoke but are characterised primarily by their often sweet flavour.
 This sweetness comes from the new charred-oak barrels that they are matured in.
 The wood sugars from the barrel slowly ooze into the whiskey while it matures, giving the bourbon its signature caramel flavour.
 Of course, not all bourbons taste the same, and this sweetness can come in the form of an array of interesting flavours such as vanilla, butterscotch or honey.

 Hopefully we have been able to clear up some misconceptions surrounding scotch whisky and bourbon whiskey.
 The next time you hear someone say “all whisky is the same”, make sure to prove them wrong with your new found knowledge.
 Scotch and bourbon have their own unique characteristics, and it is important to appreciate them.
 While there is no definite answer to which of the two whiskies is the better drink, we certainly know which one we prefer!